Christmas | Honoring the Messiah’s Birth

 1) Remember Yeshua is the Light of the World

-The winter months are dark and cold for anyone in the northern hemisphere.
+The winter months are dark and cold for anyone in the Northern Hemisphere.
 The dark hours start earlier and earlier with each passing day.
 This minimal light exposure can certainly impact our emotions and moods.
 Therefore, meditating on the Light of the World rather than the physical darkness outside can refocus your mind and open the door to experiencing more of Yeshua.

 2) Give Gifts and Celebrate the Gift of Salvation

 Gift-giving is a great opportunity to share the love of God with others.
-You can also pause and reflect on why you give gifts and ask the Lord to remind you of the gift of salvation purchased by the blood of Christ.
+You can also pause and reflect on why you give gifts and ask the Lord to remind you of the gift of salvation purchased by the blood of Messiah.

 3) Enjoy a Meal with Family and Friends and Celebrate the Messiah’s Birth and Life